 Oduro is a creative coder, creative engineer, thinker, poet, and performer based in Montreal.
 He describes his art practices as “an observation of the world around us that I then put into artworks for others to relate to or disagree with.”

-Proof is a queer trans-gender Russian-Jewish poet and media visionary.
-As an advocate for justice in media, specifically towards imaginations of queerness, Proof has facilitated workshops across North America.
+Goldsky is a queer trans-gender Russian-Jewish poet and media visionary.
+As an advocate for justice in media, specifically towards imaginations of queerness, Goldsky has facilitated workshops across North America.

 Saragosa enjoys collaboration and interdisciplinary practice, extending the practice to the curatorial and educational, as a grassroots organizer, curator and workshop leader, film and media arts instructor, and mentor.